Mythbuster: 'Fraudiola'! Pep is nothing without Messi | Goal.com

 Those sentiments are shared by Pedro, who was also plucked by Pep from the B team.
 Like Busquets, he would go on to write himself into Barcelona history, becoming the first man to score in six different competitions in the same year, in 2010.

-"A great coach can teach you how to score goals, and that's what I learnt with Pep," Pedro would later admit to The Independent.
+"A great coach can teach you how to find goals, and that's what I learnt with Pep," Pedro would later admit to The Independent.

 Of course, a number of high-profile players don't have quite as fond memories of working with Guardiola.